JasperGrant/ECED3901-Competition-2024/README.md

 ![image](img/competition_diagram.png)

+## A Note on Namespaces

+Due to difficulties getting nav2, rviz, dalmotor, and ylidar mapped to namespaces, the competition integration setup has been changed to use ROS_DOMAIN_ID to separate the two teams.
+This means that each team will have their own ROS_DOMAIN_ID and will not be able to see the other team's topics and nodes.
+This unfortunately removes the possibility of spying on another teams's pose topic but means all your topics can be in the global namespace.
+Apart from the loss of namespaces no changes must be made to the competition setup.
+Each team will still publish and subscribe to the global topics in the same way.
+To make this work the third competition overseer computer will run an instance of the competition nodes for each team.
+This will allow the competition nodes to see both teams' topics and nodes.
+For the sake of previously done work the team 1/2 switch and topic requirements are still in place.

 ## Competition Integration Overview

 Each team will be required to conform to the following standards to interface with the competition nodes.